Usher Syndrome

 symptoms

-Vision: Vision loss begins in early childhood.
+Vision: Vision problems start in early childhood.
 Night blindness is often the first sign.
-There is a gradual loss of side (peripheral) vision leading to tunnel vision by adulthood.
+Side vision gradually decreases, and many people develop tunnel vision by adolescence or early adulthood.

-Vision: Vision loss usually begins in late childhood or teen years with night blindness.
-Progressing to severe vision loss by adulthood.
+Vision: Vision loss usually begins later—often in late childhood or the teen years.
+Night blindness appears first, followed by a gradual loss of peripheral vision.
+Significant vision loss typically develops by adulthood.

 diagnosis